Skip to Content

 Instructions

-1. Flatten coffee filters and draw patterns with blue, black, and purple washable markers.
+1. Flatten coffee filters and color with blue, black, and purple washable markers.

 2. Place the colored coffee filter on a craft mat and spritz with water.

-3. Clip clothespins to scrap of cardboard and paint all sides black.
+3. Paint all sides of clothespins black.
 Set aside to dry.

 4. Glue eyes to clothespin.
 Let dry.